 I’m one of those programmers who loves to carefully tailor my development environment.
 I do nearly all of my work at the shell or in a text editor, and I’ve spent a dozen years learning and customizing them to work more quickly and easily.

-So I read the fine manual and started writing completions.
-You can see the
+the fine manual and started writing completions.
+You can see the script I

-script I made for three commands from the Google Android SDK.
-It’s 200
+made for three commands from the Google Android SDK.
+It’s 200 lines of

-lines of Bash code, and fairly straightforward if you happen to be familiar
+Bash code, and fairly straightforward if you happen to be familiar with the

 It’s not hard to describe the usage of a typical command-line program.

 There’s even a semi-standard format for it, used in man pages and generated by

 libraries like AutoOpt.
 For example, here’s the usage for

 of the SDK commands supported by my script: